 - Meet members of the faculty for advising sessions to discuss your fall academic program of study.

 - Get a first-hand look at student services and resources.

 - Receive your copy of the first-year Common Reading.

 - Take care of any necessary paperwork and transition needs.

 - Meet other new students, get to know the campus and have a great time!

 Attending a Preview Day is not required; however the majority of incoming students who attended in the past found it helpful in their transition.
-There is no fee for Summer Preview Days.
-The day’s activities begin at 9 a.m. and end at 3:30 p.m.
+The day’s activities begin at 8 a.m. and end at 3:30 p.m.
 Lunch will be provided for students.
 Parents and families can purchase lunch in the dining hall for $5 per person.